knowbuddydrums/ista329/README.md

 js folder: This folder contains js scripts which are used for a more dynamic experience across the site. music folder: This folder contains audio files which are used by some of the site's pages. subpages folder: This folder contains the different html files that make up the subpages of the webite, this folder does not contain the home page.

+## Work Split

+Jeziel Banos Gonzalez: Responsible for the Legends and gameplay sub pages.
+Also wrote the README.md file.